leonardhwg/hsrm-internship-report/README.md

 ## Files

-- `main.typ` – Project entry point that imports the template and your data, and demonstrates author marking.
+- `main.typ` – The main document that imports the template and your data, and demonstrates author marking.
 - `data.typ` – Project- and person-specific configuration (title, authors, logos, supervisors, fonts, etc.).
 - `template.typ` – Package entry that defines and exports the document layout and utilities.
-- Placeholder logos – Generic logos for university and company (easy to replace).
+- Placeholder logos – Generic logos for university and company.
-- `thumbnail.png` – Preview image for Typst Universe.

 ## License

 This package is licensed under the MIT License (see `LICENSE`).
 The included placeholder logos are generic and can be replaced freely.

+**Disclaimer**: I do not guarantee the correctness, completeness, or up-to-dateness of the contents in regards to HSRM's formal requirements.
+Use at your own discretion.